 Up until my mid thirties, I continuously read languages, literature, linguistics, calligraphy, history, philosophy, education, and psychology.
 I am passionately interested in the concept of “learning” from a “multimedial stance”.
-In recent years, I am more involved in work across healthcare management and narratology, contributing to a number of co-edited book projects, reading further into narrative representations of pain.
+In recent years, I am more involved in work across healthcare management and narratology, contributing to a number of co-edited book projects which have been in the making for several years now.
 Practical experience of working in NHS England management teams has meant that, in addition to my academic research, I am constantly reading about policies surrounding patient and community care.
 While strictly focused methodological teaching and learning is of significant importance in humanities, I find multi-speciality and narrative-based approaches equally fascinating and often more effective in my work.

 My core literary research speciality is verse narratives of C19th to C21st writers.
 I also have research interests in healthcare and medical histories as well as narratives of the Romantic period informed by philosophical debates around diseases and conceptions of beauty.
 I have secondary interest in prose, particularly works concerned with compositionality from an auto/biographical and/or reconstructive-fictive standpoint.
 I continue to pursue my interests particularly in philosophy, cognition, and complex narratology with a focus on how content, structure, and practice are informed by wider socio-historical factors.